Many or all companies we feature compensate us. Compensation and editorial

 Can I refinance with defaulted student loans?

-Refinancing defaulted student loans is a challenge, but it isn’t impossible.
+Refinancing defaulted student loans is challenging but not impossible.

-Default does severe damage to your credit score.
-This is important because a refinance involves qualifying for a new loan through a private lender.
-Any lender will analyze multiple aspects of your credit and finances to determine whether it’s wise to approve you for that new loan.
+Default does severe damage to your credit score, which is crucial when qualifying for a new loan through a private lender.
+Lenders assess multiple aspects of your credit and finances to decide if approving you for a refinance loan is wise.

-Federal student loan borrowers have many protections in place in the event of default.
-You have four options if you’re looking to refinance defaulted federal student loans.
-(Two options below are also available for private student loans.)
+Federal student loan borrowers have several protections in case of default.
+You have four options if you’re looking to refinance defaulted federal student loans:

 Rehabilitate your loan

 By contacting your loan holder within 20 days of default, you might qualify for a loan rehabilitation program to bring your federal student loans out of default.
-For Direct Loans and Federal Family Education Loan (FFEL) program loans, this involves making nine consecutive on-time payments over 10 months.
+Direct Loans and Federal Family Education Loan (FFEL) program loans involve making nine consecutive on-time payments over 10 months.

 Your monthly payment under rehabilitation is calculated as 15% of your annual discretionary income divided by 12.

 If you complete the rehabilitation, the default will be removed from your credit report.
-You’ll even get back the eligibility for benefits including:
+You’ll even regain eligibility for benefits such as forbearance, deferment, income-based repayment plans, loan forgiveness, and federal student aid.

 If you choose to rehabilitate your defaulted loan, you should know this is a one-time offer.
 If you default again, it won’t be there.